systopia/de.systopia.civioffice/docs/index.md

 Short version: This extension allows you to use *DOCX* files as document templates in many CiviCRM workflows.
 It also features development interfaces that allow programmers to integrate CiviOffice with other extensions.

+This documentation refers to version 1.0.0 of CiviOffice.

 ## Concept

 Written communication with contacts is an essential aspect of the work of